Ensenada Honda (Ceiba, Puerto Rico): Naval Base

 As quickly as the buildings rose from the ground, the economic boom deflated.
 It was not only about the dismissing of construction workers.
 The illusion of a sustained economic boom had facilitated mass expropriations.
 Ceiba's municipal government lost 8,500 of its 18,000 acres, about % 47 of its land.
 "In effect, Ceiba became a coastal community without a coast."
 Military installations now occupied Ceiba's finest farming plots and marine assets, in addition to extended stretches of crucial coastal land.
 The rapid development also evicted Over 4,000 of Ceiba's 18,000 residents from their homes, most of whom were agregados, families that had no legal title to their land, but held centuries-old traditional de facto rights instead.
 Other common malice accompanying the erections of military bases were the rapid, profound transformation of rural areas, including the growth of prostitution.

 The Roosevelt Roads base closed in March 2004 under the Base Realignment and Closure (BRAC) program on that date Department of the Navy transferred its property on the eastern end of the island of Vieques, Puerto Rico to the administrative jurisdiction of the Department of Interior as required under the Floyd D. Spence National Defense Authorization Act for Fiscal Year 2001 (Public Law 106-398), as amended by Section 1049 of the National Defense Authorization Act for Fiscal Year 2002 (Public Law 107-107).

+On January 29, 2007, the United States Environmental Protection Agency (EPA) entered into an Administrative Order on Consent (7003 - Consent Order) with the United States Department of the Navy.
+The Consent Order establishes the Navy's obligations for completing the cleanup of this large, closed military base, pursuant to the authority of the Federal Resource Conservation and Recovery Act ("RCRA").
+The US EPA website (last updated December 2019) on the hazardous waste cleanup at the former Naval Base, designated as EPA ID: PR2170027203, the most significant current threats are adverse environmental impacts to the surface waters of Ensenada Honda and other marine bays and mangrove areas bordering the facility.